 The Statement of Provincial Interest Regarding Infrastructure looks to ensure infrastructure is used efficiently and effectively and that when expanded it does not place an undue burden on the municipality, its residents, or its businesses.
 With both municipal drinking water and sewer systems, this Municipal Planning Strategy is structured to promote growth in areas of the municipality that are already serviced.
-The structure used in this plan also establishes guidance to limit where services can be expanded to prevent unsustainable development of municipal services.
+The structure used in this plan also places limits on where services can be expanded to prevent unwanted development of municipal services.